 Following the commencement of the SEC investigation, on August 9, 2018, a putative class action (the "class action") Complaint was filed against Zion, Victor G. Carrillo, the Company's Chief Executive Officer at such time, and Michael B. Croswell Jr., the Company's Chief Financial Officer (collectively, the "Defendants") in the U.S. District Court for the Northern District of Texas.
 On November 16, 2018, the Court entered an Order in the class action appointing lead plaintiffs and approving lead counsel and on January 22, 2019, an Amended Complaint was filed.
 On February 1, 2019, a Corrected Amended Class Action Complaint was filed.
 The suit alleges violations of Section 10(b) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder by the SEC and Section 11 of the Securities Act of 1933 (the "Securities Act") against all defendants and alleges violations of Section 20(a) of the Exchange Act and Section 15 of the Securities Act against the individual defendants.
 The alleged class period is from February 13, 2018 through November 20, 2018.
 On March 13, 2019, a Motion to Dismiss Plaintiffs' Corrected Amended Complaint was filed on behalf of Zion, Victor Carrillo and Michael B. Croswell, Jr., pleading numerous grounds in support of their Motion to Dismiss.
-On April 29, 2019 Plaintiffs' Response.
+On April 29, 2019 Plaintiffs filed a Response to Defendants' Motion to Dismiss, and on May 29, 2019 Defendants filed a Reply to Plaintiffs' Response.
 On March 4, 2020, the Court granted Defendants' Motion and dismissed all claims granting Plaintiffs leave to amend.
-Lead Plaintiffs must file an amended complaint by April 1, 2020.
+On March 30, 2020, the Lead Plaintiffs voluntarily dismissed the Class Action with prejudice as to the Company and all other defendants.